jackyzha0/quartz/content/notes/ass03-security-flaws-essay.md

 Backups should be stored in a secure place in encrypted form.
 They should be stored offsite either via a cloud service or external physical locations.

 ### Perimeter defenses
+use firewalls to protect against online threats.
+Spam and malicious emails should be filtered. should use secure wifi.

 ### Access control and Authorisation
+Should follow the principle of least privilege.
+User's should have only the minimal permission required to do their task.
+Higher level accounts like administrators should have

 # References